RBGKew/rbgkew.github.io/_doc/reconcilation_index.md

 ## Tools

 Tools exist to make using the reconciliation service straightforward.
 The most user-friendly is _OpenRefine_ (previously called _Google Refine_), which provides a spreadsheet interface to reconcile data and extend it using Kew’s resources.
 See the [help page](${helpUrl}) for instructions.
-Alternatively, <abbr title="comma-separated value">CSV</abbr> files can be uploaded to this website, and will be returned with identifiers added.
+Alternatively, CSV files can be uploaded to this website, and will be returned with identifiers added.
 Or, a single query can be made.

 ## Feedback